technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 For this use case, all participants will need the following:

+- Work or School Emai Id and Password.

 - Microsoft Power Apps Free Trial License

 - Microsoft Power Automate Free Trial License